cmvandrevala/cmvandrevala.github.io/teaching/phy/202/lesson-plans/gauss-law-part-1.md

 ## 🎯 Objectives

 * Calculate the electric flux passing through a variety of surfaces (open and closed)
-* Calculate the electric field from highly symmetric charge distributions using Gauss' law
+* Calculate the electric field from spherical charge distributions using Gauss' law

 ## 📋 Sequence